-Career Planning And Interview Skills is a 1-credit required course for Welding majors designed to assist the student in developing a long-term career plan, developing and improving job interview skills, and writing a resumé.
-Subject areas include resumé-writing tips, pre-interview research, selection of appropriate apparel for the job interview, use of communication skills, and professional presentation.
+Assists the student in developing a long-term career plan, developing and improving job interview skills and writing a resume.
+Subject areas include resume writing tips, pre-interview research, selection of appropriate apparel for the job interview, use of communication skills, and professional presentation.
 Includes mock job interviews and guest interviewers from Industry.

-WD 4.262 Construction Measurement
+WD 4.262 CONSTRUCTION MEASUREMENT

-Construction Measurement is a required 1-credit course for all 1st Year Welding Technology majors Fall Term; it is also a required course for all individuals enrolled in the WD4.258 Basic Print Reading: Welders course.
-The Construction Measurement course will include application of construction-related mathematics, use of a tape measure, framing square, and other construction-trade measuring tools.
-Corequisite: WD 4.258 Basic Print Reading: Welders.
+Required 1-credit course for all 1st year Welding technology majors fall term; it is also a required course for all individuals enrolled in the WD4.258 Basic Print Reading: Welders course.
+This course will include application of construction-related mathematics, use of a tape measure, framing square, and other construction-trade measuring tools.
+Corequisite: WD4.258 Basic Print Reading: Welders